 Early Origins of the Millican family

-Another 211 words (15 lines of text) covering the years 1296, 1526, 1612, and 1688 are included under the topic Early Millican History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Millican research.
+Another 131 words (9 lines of text) covering the years 1296, 1526, 1612, and 1688 are included under the topic Early Millican History in all our PDF Extended History products and printed products wherever possible.